Accessibility is an absolute necessity for all video content marketers to master.

 Considering that 15% of American adults report some trouble hearing, there is an enormous audience that benefits from accessible captions.
 And that number goes up dramatically if your company or brand is specifically targeting older leads.
 Based on calculations performed by the National Institute on Deafness and Other Communication Disorders, “About 2 percent of adults aged 45 to 54 have disabling hearing loss.
 The rate increases to 8.5 percent for adults aged 55 to 64.
 Nearly 25 percent of those aged 65 to 74 and 50 percent of those who are 75 and older have disabling hearing loss.”

 In short, if you want to connect with more elderly audiences, your video content needs to be optimized for their needs – and that includes the possibility that they live with a disability.
-Here is a list of helpful resources for captioning your own videos.
-Alternately, you can hire an outside company to perform the service for you.
+Here is our complete breakdown to adding captions on all of the most popular social platforms, updated in April 2021.

 The inverse of captions are audio descriptions – a separate audio track that accompanies your video and describes its contents for those are unable to see.
 Individuals who are blind can often understand a lot about a video based on its audio cues, but when specific, important information about your brand is exclusively conveyed visually, they miss out.